Bill to make daylight saving time permanent passes Senate

 The Sunshine Protection Act would need to be approved by the House and then signed into law by President Joe Biden before it became official.
 Even then, it wouldn’t take effect until Nov.
 20, 2023, to allow airlines and other industries to prepare, reports Reuters.

-That means we would “fall back” for the final time in November 2023, then “spring forward” again once and for all in March 2024.
+That means we would “fall back” for the final time in November 2023.

 The change would mean later sunsets in the winter months, but it would also mean later sunrises.